nodejs/wiki-archive/Intl.md

 # Using the "small" build

-   * If you didn't build with full ICU, you can provide additional data at runtime.
+   * If you use the "small-icu" option (the default), you can provide additional data at runtime.
       * Two methods:
         * The `NODE_ICU_DATA` env variable:   `env
           NODE_ICU_DATA=/some/path node`